telerik/maui-docs/controls/dataform/validation.md

 Telerik DataForm for .NET MAUI provides built-in validation, which gives you full control over the data collected through the control.

-You could specify the validation rules for each property of the source object through [Validation Annotations]({%slug dataform-annotations-validation%}).

 The next sections list all DataForm members related to validation.

 ## Validation modes